 How old do I have to be to join a Flying Club?

-The Reedsburg Area Flying Club has established a minimum age (16) for an Associate Membership (see more below).
+The Reedsburg Area Flying Club has no minimum (or maximum) age requirement.

 How long does it take to learn to fly?

 The FAA requires 40 hours minimum of flight instruction.
 And, the average time it takes to earn a private pilots license is somewhere between 45-55 hours of in-flight training.
 PPL flight training can be completed in just a few months in some cases.
 The typical flyer will earn their pilot license in their first year of flying, or at a more leisure pace over a few Summers.